cep-bw-7-26-2019/back-end/README.md

 The properties for the resources manage through the API are listed below.
 Clients must provide a value for all properties marked as `required`.
 A property marked as `unique` means that the same value cannot be repeated for different records.
 For example if a record exist with a particular `email` the API will return an error if a client tries to add another record with the same `email`.
+The `vendors` are used when making `purchases` of products or services related to an `event`.
+A `task` is an activity that needs to be completed as part of organizing an `event`.
+A `purchase` is a record of products or services acquired to complete an `event`.
+The `cost` is the total cost of the `purchase`.
+If 10 boxes of confetti are bought at $5 each, the cost will be $50.
 ### Events
 | Property    | Type    | Metadata                                                                |
 | :---------- | :------ | :---------------------------------------------------------------------- |